zeel-16/Spam-Email-Classification-using-NLP-Machine-Learning/README.md

 <h2>🚀 Features</h2>
 <h6>Text Preprocessing:</h6>
-Removes unnecessary characters, punctuation, and stop words.
+Removes unnecessary characters, punctuation, and duplication.
-Converts text to lowercase and applies stemming/lemmatization.
 <h6>Feature Extraction:</h6>
 Uses TF-IDF Vectorization or Bag of Words for numerical representation of text.
 <h6>Machine Learning Models:</h6>
-Supports classification models like Naive Bayes, Logistic Regression, or Random Forest for spam detection.
+Supports classification models like Naive Bayes for spam detection.
-<h6>Evaluation Metrics:</h6>
-Calculates precision, recall, F1 score, and accuracy for model performance.
 <h6>Real-Time Prediction:</h6>
 Allows users to input email content and predict if it is spam or not.